– is a leading consultancy in Iceland in the field of climate change and sustainable development

 Work experience – highlights:

-Environmental expert at Environice (since 2013)
+Environmental consult at Environice (from 2021)

 Environmental issues are global in their scope and Environice does not limit its services to Icelandic clients.
 Environice is well connected abroad and has worked on several international projects.
 They include various projects for the Nordic Council of Ministers (NCM), which is a co-operation platform for the governments of the Nordic countries.
 The role of Environice has mainly been to co-ordinate the work of a couple of the NCM’s permanent working groups in the field of waste management and integrated product policy (IPP).
 In addition, Environice has carried out individual projects for the Copenhagen office of the NCM, which include evaluation of the implementation of the Nordic Strategy for Sustainable Development, and coordination of policies related to the Nordic Swan Eco-label.
 Teaming up with colleagues in the other Nordic countries, the experts of Environice have co-written a number of reports for the NCM, including reports on economic instruments in Nordic environmental policy and on the potential expansion of the EU Emissions Trading System.